An embedded AI executive who owns governance proof and workforce adoption, not just platform decisions.

 We already have a CTO.
 Where does this fit?

 The CTO owns the technical architecture.
 The Fractional CAIO owns the human infrastructure, the governance posture, and the adoption design.
-The roles run in parallel and tend to make each other more effective, not redundant.
+The roles run in parallel and make each other more effective, not redundant.

 What does three to four days a month actually look like?